Introduction: Wealth Is a Trust, Not Ownership

 Zakat answers this question clearly.

-charity is not a voluntary charity or a favor to the poor.
+Zakat in Islam is not a voluntary charity or a favor to the poor.
 It is a divine obligation, a system designed by Allah to purify wealth, uplift society, and cleanse the heart from greed.

-charity comes immediately after Salah in importance.
+Zakat in Islam comes immediately after Salah in importance.
 This shows that Islam does not separate worship from social responsibility.

 Muhammad ﷺ said: